demystifying-programming-TA/DP/session2/tutorial_html_webserver.md

 Ensure your server is up and running and refresh or relaunch index.html.
 You should now see content within the webpage.

+**Step 4: Commit your updated repository to Github** Follow the steps outlined in the [Github Command Line](/session1/tutorial_githubcommandline.md) tutorial to commit your code to Github.

 **[Optional] Check out these tags that you can use to get a website up and going!**

 To build a drop down menu: